GerardVivancos/cpptests/README.md

 ## Known issues

 1. In debug mode (`NDEBUG = false`) validation layers are used.
-This sometimes segfaults at least on MacOS/MoltenVK but eventually works.
+This sometimes segfaults but eventually works.
     - ToDo: implement messaging so initialization can properly talk back and see if there are more insights
+    - ToDo: ended up disabling validation layers until this is solved